db-LaCAM: Fast and Scalable Multi-Robot Kinodynamic Motion Planning with Discontinuity-Bounded Search and Lightweight MAPF: Approach

 \subsection{db-PIBT}

-Kinodynamic motion planner db-PIBT extends PIBT~\cite{pibt} to the continuous domain.
-The planner db-PIBT (\cref{alg:dbpibt}) searches over motion primitives to plan a fixed-horizon state sequence and supports arbitrary robot dynamics with pre-computed primitives; major changes are marked in blue.
+Kinodynamic motion planner db-PIBT extends PIBT~\cite{pibt} to the continuous domain. db-PIBT (\cref{alg:dbpibt}) searches over motion primitives to plan a fixed-horizon state sequence and supports arbitrary robot dynamics with pre-computed primitives; major changes are in blue.

-At a high level, db-PIBT incrementally assigns dynamically feasible motion segments to robots in descending priority order (Line~\ref{pibtline:call-func}), ensuring that each selected motion remains collision-free with respect to already planned trajectories.
+At a high level, db-PIBT incrementally assigns dynamically feasible motion segments to robots in descending priority order (Line~\ref{pibtline:call-func}).
 The priority order of robots is based on the distance to the goal, with the farthest receiving the highest priority.
 Here, we rely on a user-defined \emph{metric} $d: \sX \times \sX \to \mathbb R$ to measure the distance between two states.

-Within this high-level loop, a recursive procedure is called for each robot.
-The procedure \texttt{db-PIBT} explores the set of valid motion primitives $\sM^i$ for the given robot $i$ (Line~\ref{pibtline:for_loop}) to select feasible successors.
+The planner takes as input $N$ robots and a list of processed motion sets $\boldsymbol{\hat{M}} = (\hat{\sM^1},\dots,\hat{\sM^N})$.
+Within the high-level loop, a recursive procedure is called for each robot.
+The procedure \texttt{db-PIBT} explores the set of valid motion primitives $\hat{\sM^i}$ for the given robot $i$ (Line~\ref{pibtline:for_loop}) to select feasible successors.
 Each candidate motion $m$ is checked for potential conflicts: \emph{(i)} collisions with high-priority robot motions (Line~\ref{pibtline:collision_planned}); \emph{(ii)} collisions with lower-priority robots that are not yet planned (Line~\ref{pibtline:collision_unplanned}).
-For the second case, we assume that each lower-priority robot $j$ has a set of valid motion primitives $\sM^j$ (Line~\ref{pibtline:potential_motions}).
-When the candidate motion $m$ conflicts with any motion in $\sM^j$, then db-PIBT recursively invokes itself (Line~\ref{pibtline:call_dbpit}) to tentatively assign a valid motion to robot $j$.
+For the second case, we assume that each lower-priority robot $j$ has a set of valid motion primitives $\hat{\sM^j}$ (Line~\ref{pibtline:potential_motions}).
+When the candidate motion $m$ conflicts with any motion in $\hat{\sM^j}$, then db-PIBT recursively invokes itself (Line~\ref{pibtline:call_dbpit}) to tentatively assign a valid motion to robot $j$.
 This recursive call checks whether a consistent set of motions can be found for both robots.
-If no valid combination exists, the candidate motion $m$ is discarded, and the algorithm proceeds to test the next motion in $\sM^i$.
+If no valid combination exists, the candidate motion $m$ is discarded, and the algorithm proceeds to test the next motion in $\hat{\sM^i}$.
 Once a valid motion primitive is found, db-PIBT updates the reserved motions vector $\sT$ with the found motion for robot $i$ (Line~\ref{pibtline:reserve_motion}) and returns \texttt{VALID} (Line~\ref{pibtline:return_valid}).

 While db-PIBT is effective, its greedy nature can lead to livelocks in tightly constrained scenarios, highlighting the need for long-term planning, which db-LaCAM provides.

 [1]{#1}